Brett-Tanner/Journal/2024/Sep_24.md

 ## September 11th

 - [] Fix whatever error the guy who message afterhours is seeing, once I get a URL
-- [] Need a separate column for food allergy, boolean
+- [] Need a separate boolean column for whether the kid has a food allergy
   - Talk to leroy about it
+  - Set by a radio button
+  - Parents get a splash on their page & kid's page telling them to update, redirected if they try to register
   - [] After Summer School, change it so allergy kids can't see the option for lunch
   - [] When merging children the food allergy or not needs to be copied
   - [] When finding by SSID, make them select food allergy or not in addition to first seasonal or not
-  - Set by a radio button
-  - Parents get a splash on their page & kid's page telling them to update, redirected if they try to register
-- [] Try switching on force.ssl for both sites
 - [] Look into setting up emails for our new domains
-- [] SMs need a test school on event site for training
-  - Will need to exclude it from the real scope

 ### Leaving prep